 - Watson Machine Learning provides AutoAI and Federated Learning tools

-- Watson Knowledge Catalog provides the Data Refinery, Metadata import, Metadata enrichment, and masking flows tools
+- IBM Knowledge Catalog provides the Data Refinery, Metadata import, Metadata enrichment, and masking flows tools

 - DataStage provides the DataStage data pipelines editor

 - Cognos Dashboard Embedded provides the dashboard editor